s0md3v/roop/README.md

 - [ ] Support for replacing multiple faces

 ## Credits
+- [henryruhs](https://github.com/henryruhs): for being an irreplacable contributor to the project
 - [ffmpeg](https://ffmpeg.org/): for making video related operations easy
 - [deepinsight](https://github.com/deepinsight): for their [insightface](https://github.com/deepinsight/insightface) project which provided a well-made library and models.
 - and all developers behind libraries used in this project.